-LO4: To analyse the factors influencing consumer decision LO5: To develop the
+LO4: To analyse the factors influencing consumer decision LO5: To develop the ability to design best marketing strategy

 CO1: Familiar into marketing concept and environment.

 CO2: Built the Critical approach and analyze the market and segmenting markets.

 CO3: Well communicate the authorities about the buyer's opinion towards promotional as well as marketing mix strategies.